2012 Coca-Cola 600

-The 2012 Coca-Cola 600, the 53rd annual race, was a NASCAR Sprint Cup Series stock car race held on May 27, 2012, at Charlotte Motor Speedway in Concord, North Carolina.
+The 2012 Coca-Cola 600, the 53rd annual race, was a NASCAR Sprint Cup Series race held on May 27, 2012, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 400 laps, it was the twelfth race of the 2012 season.
 Kasey Kahne of Hendrick Motorsports took his first win of the season, while Denny Hamlin finished second and Kyle Busch finished third.

 Report

 Background

 Charlotte Motor Speedway, the race track where the race was held.

-Charlotte Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Charlotte Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Charlotte Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch, opposite of the front, also had a five degree banking.
 The racetrack has seats for 140,000 spectators.

 Before the race, Greg Biffle led the Drivers' Championship with 411 points, while Matt Kenseth stood in second with 409.
 Dale Earnhardt Jr. was third in the Drivers' Championship with 397 points, three points ahead of Denny Hamlin and twenty-five ahead of Jimmie Johnson in fourth and fifth.
 Martin Truex Jr. with 372 was three points ahead of Tony Stewart, as Kevin Harvick with 361 points, was twelve ahead of Kyle Busch, and twenty-four in front of Carl Edwards.
 In the Manufacturers' Championship, Chevrolet was leading with 72 points, eight ahead of Toyota.
 Ford, with 57 points, was eight points ahead of Dodge in the battle for third.
 Harvick was the race's defending race winner after winning it in 2011.

 The Coca-Cola 600 was conceived by race car driver Curtis Turner, who built the Charlotte Motor Speedway.
 It was first held in 1960 in an attempt by NASCAR to stage a Memorial Day weekend race to compete with the open-wheel Indianapolis 500; the two races were held together on the same day starting from 1974.
 The race is the longest in terms of distance on the NASCAR calendar and is considered by several drivers to be one of the sport's most important races alongside the Daytona 500, the Brickyard 400 and the Southern 500.
 The long distance makes it the most physically demanding event in NASCAR, and teams adapt to changing track conditions because the race occurs between late afternoon and evening.
 It was known as the World 600 until 1984 when The Coca-Cola Company purchased the naming rights to the race and renamed it the Coca-Cola World 600 in 1985.
 It has been called the Coca-Cola 600 every year since 1986 except for 2002 when the name changed to Coca-Cola Racing Family 600.